 Roofs are a mixed between hipped and gabled, with grey or red pantiles.
-Pairs of semi-detached houses to the west of the sides of the property, whilst the pairs to the east of the park have a central shorter chimney-stack serving both
+Pairs of semi-detached houses to the west of Wickersley Park tend to have two chimneys located towards the sides of the property, whilst the pairs to the east of the park have a central shorter chimney-stack serving both houses.